CamelPoem32/MPC_nuclear_plant/README.md

 # Nuclear Reactor Dynamics Simulator (NRDS)

-A MATLAB/Python-based simulation tool for modeling and analyzing the dynamic behavior of nuclear reactors, with a focus on safety constraints and non-linear feedback effects.

 ## Project Overview
 This project implements the mathematical model, which captures:
 - Core power dynamics